Version:

 5. Still on the Basic Information screen, scroll down to the OAuth information section.

-• If you're using Nylas Hosted OAuth enter the redirect URL for your region:
+• If you're using Nylas Hosted OAuth enter the redirect URI for your region:

 https://api.us.nylas.com/v3/connect/callback for the US region,